You don’t say no when J.K. Rowling invites you to explore New York City.

 The entire cast gathered together for one last hurrah and something a lot stronger than a Butterbeer.
 The speakeasy may not have been Three Broomsticks, but it did offer custom cocktails that were heavy on Champagne, to say nothing of the deviled eggs, quinoa salad, and other tasty morsels .

 The actors made their rounds at the bar, chatting with attendees and posing for more pictures.
 Miller made a point to strike different wacky poses in each snapshot.
 “It’s how I keep it fun for myself,” he said.
 While dodging cameras and iPhones, Miller discussed fan theories with a small crowd.
 “What would be really dope,” he said, “is going farther back [in the Wizarding World].
 What’s the origin of the Elder Wand?”
 As they further discussed the history of magic, Miller joked, “What is she doing to us?!”
-As a waitress walked by with appetizers of beef Wellington, Miller popped one in his mouth before chasing after the plate to grab another bite.
+A waitress then walked by with appetizers of beef Wellington; Miller popped one in his mouth before chasing after the plate to grab another bite.

 Miller is such a fanboy of Harry Potter himself, he barely sees the press tours as work.
 He called the nontraditional marketing methods “delightful.”
 These days, its much more than rounds of interviews with reporters.
 “I just love the way that media is changing and transforming when it comes to stuff like this.
 Isn’t this better?
 That we can all hang out at a speakeasy and drink some bourbon and talk shit?
 I feel like that’s a superior way to go.”